Land O'Lakes: History

 The Association developed and implemented a systematic inspection, grading and certification system of butter from member creameries, resulting in greater uniformity of product.
 The improved quality and uniformity, and the reliability of its grading system, were touted in advertising materials.
 In 1924, the uniformly graded sweet cream butter was given the name "Land O'Lakes" after a contest, and the certificate forms used by the Association included the "Land O Lakes" marketing name (Minnesota's state nickname is "Land of 10,000 Lakes").

 The name became popular enough that the organization's public identity was often confused with its product name; thus, in 1926, the organization itself adopted the name "Land O'Lakes Creameries, Inc." and became eponymous with its product.

-The co-op was often accused of unfair competition and false advertising in its early years, and compelled to defend its inspection and certification processes.
+The co-op was often accused of unfair competition and false advertising in its early years, and was compelled to defend its inspection and certification processes.
 Eventually, however, the sweet butter marketing strategy drove competitors either to match the quality of butter produced under the Land O'Lakes name or see their sales decline.
 Many competitors in the dairy products business copied the Land O'Lakes approach, and the certification of quality became a proven marketing technique in other product lines as well.
 In the 1960s and 1970s, Land O'Lakes and Lake to Lake (which later merged into Land O'Lakes) had a rivalry with the National Farmers Organization over the practice of withholding milk from market.
 One member was expelled from Lake to Lake for recruiting other farmers into NFO.

+The trademark Land O'Lakes was first registered by Oconomowoc Canning Company in 1924, a Wisconsin company that produced canned vegetables under that name since 1920.
+As the dairy company grew they sought to gain control of the trademark, and in 1963 initiated a federal suit.
+The vegetable company prevailed in court, and the case set a legal precedent regarding the doctrine of "naked licensing".